johnmwilburn/connectedvehicles/README.md

 ### Overview
 1. **Import Data:** Import the dataset from the provided .txt file.
-2. **Convert Position Data:** Convert position data to x/y coordinates for rendering.
+2. **Convert Position Data:** Convert circular position data from radians to x/y coordinates for rendering.
 3. **Assign Honesty/Dishonesty:** Randomly assigns each node as honest/dishonest using a specified ratio parameter.
 4. **Visualize Data:** Opens an animated plotly scatterplot to render the dataset.